dhar135/Roadmap.sh-Projects/Backend Projects/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to talk about what you'd like to change.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)